mksaraf/kubernetes-lab-tutorial/content/monitoring.md

   targetCPUUtilizationPercentage: 20
 ```

 This creates an autoscaler object and sets the ``nginx`` deployment as the scaling target object.
-We’re setting the target CPU utilization to *20%* of the requested CPU, i.e. *10m* and specifying the minimum and maximum number of replicas.
-The autoscaler will constantly adjusting the number of replicas to keep the pod CPU utilization around *10m*, but it will never scale down to less than 1 or scale up to more than 9 replicas.
+We’re setting the target CPU utilization to ``20%`` of the requested CPU, i.e. ``10m`` for each pod and specifying the minimum and maximum number of replicas.
+The autoscaler will constantly adjusting the number of replicas to keep the single pod CPU utilization around ``10m``, but it will never scale down to less than 1 or scale up to more than 9 replicas.

 Create the pods autoscaler